yogesh-sindam/Kubernetes-DailyEvolve/docker-readme.md

 `docker container/image/volume prune`
-to delete unused object resource
+to delete unused object resource.

+`docker builder prune` # remove build cache

 `-a` to all not associated objects.